mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 The B0 maps obtained in this work exhibited considerable inhomogeneity, even after 3rd order shimming of the targeted 4 cm oblique-transverse slab of the brain including the visual cortex.
-For the B0 map of a single subject (SPIFI_0007) provided in the supplementary data, 20 % of brain voxels were more than 50 Hz off-resonant, which – if uncorrected for – would incur blurring with FWHMs of several voxels.
+For the B0 map of a single subject (SPIFI_0007) provided in the *accompanying Data In Brief article (see "Code and data availability" section)*, 20 % of brain voxels were more than 50 Hz off-resonant, which – if uncorrected for – would incur blurring with FWHMs of several voxels.

 Thus, some form of static B0 inhomogeneity correction seems indispensable for providing high spiral image quality, and to correct this at the reconstruction